-Operational CRM helps organizations to interact with their customers by connecting and supporting sales, marketing and customer service functions.
-Call centers and data aggregation centers use operational CRM.
+Operational CRM helps organizations to interact with their customers by connecting and supporting sales, marketing, and customer service functions.
+Call centers and data aggregation centers use this type of CRM widely.

 It is estimated that 90% of organizations with more than 11 employees use this form of CRM.